JoannaKG/Data-science-learning/README.md

 # Kaggle

-This is collection of projects regarding learning of data science toolbox.
+This is collection of projects regarding learning of data scientist toolbox.